 - Not Flossing: Flossing is such a simple task, yet it offers very important benefits for your oral health.
 Daily flossing removes plaque between teeth and helps keep your breath fresher.
 If you don't like string or tape floss, buy interdental brushes, flossing picks, or a water flosser in a Athens store.

 - Vigorous Brushing: Harder isn't better when it comes to cleaning your teeth.
 Brushing vigorously or using anything but a soft-bristle brush can erode your tooth enamel, which may make it easier for cavities to form.
 Receding gums may also occur if you brush too hard.
 If gum recession exposes your roots, you may soon notice that your teeth hurt when you eat or drink hot or cold foods and beverages.

 - Indulging in Sugary Snacks: A chemical reaction occurs in your mouth every time you eat something that contains sugar.
 Bacteria in plaque mixes with sugar to create an acid strong enough to damage your tooth enamel and cause cavities.
 Skip the sweets and fill up on fruits or vegetables instead.

 - Skipping Checkups: Regular dental visits help you ensure that you don't have cavities or other dental problems and also improves your oral hygiene.
 Every checkup includes a thorough cleaning that removes plaque and tartar.

 Keep your smile healthy with good oral hygiene and regular dental visits.
-Call our Royston and Athens, GA, dentist, Dr. Bennett of Bella Dentistry, at (706) 546-7722 to schedule an appointment.
+Call our Athens, GA, dentist, Dr. Bennett of Bella Dentistry, at (706) 546-7722 to schedule an appointment.